 Licensing data for re-use, mixing and sharing is possible through Creative Commons Licensing, a non-profit scheme that provides a set of licenses to expand and enhance existing, traditional copyright.

-Visit Creative Commons for a full explanation of all licences, and Creative Commons NZ Open access to research.
+For a full explanation of all licences visit Creative Commons

-Victoria University provides support with ethics, repository, storage and technology.
+Victoria University provides support with ethics, storage, repositories, and technology.

 Contacts: